Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 writing tweets to backend .txt file.
 Project uses **Given, Then, When** metodology.
 Main part of this project - tests, are testing:

-- script initialization,
+- initialization (2 twitter classes),
 - tweeting messages,
-- lenght of massages,
+- tweeting with given username,
-- two twitter classes initialization,
+- lenght of massages < 160,
 - finding tweets with hashtags.

 Py.test functionalities used in project: